 In recent years, a growing number of states across the country—including far more red states than blue states—have adopted parole reforms that have reduced public spending and decreased prison populations, in addition to producing declines in various crime rates.

-Many of these reforms are similar to policies that will be implemented under the “Less is More” Act, recently passed parole reform legislation in New York.
+Many of these reforms are similar to policies that will be implemented under the “Less is More” Act, a key parole reform legislation that passed by the New York State legislature in June 2021.
 For example, 18 states have already established a system of earned time credits that reduce an individual’s period of supervision—a key provision of the “Less is More” Act.

 These states are Alaska, Arkansas, Arizona, Delaware, Georgia, Idaho, Kansas, Kentucky, Louisiana, Maryland, Missouri, Mississippi, Montana, New Hampshire, Oregon, South Carolina, South Dakota, and Utah.